alsmola/graphgrc/nist80053/ac-7.md

-# AC-7 - Unsuccessful Logon Attempts
+# NIST 800-53v5 - AC-7 - Unsuccessful Logon Attempts
 - Enforce a limit of \[ Assignment: number \] consecutive invalid logon attempts by a user during a {{ insert: param, ac-07_odp.02 }} ; and
 - Automatically \[ Assignment:  \] when the maximum number of unsuccessful attempts is exceeded.
 -